SOME COMMENTS TO CONSIDER IN THE TRAINING OF NEW USERS OF ROTH BIOSCIENCES, LLC R-CARD MEDIA FOR “WATER WATCHERS”

 High levels (TNTC= too numerous to count)

 The official categories: Each of the above is determined and regulated by the federal agency (USEPA) and lesser agencies (local –state).
 Most areas have set limits for whole body contact (swimming.
 Water skiing) and/or other water activities.)
 A whole body contact level is commonly 235 E. coli/100 mL of freshwater.
 Most public beaches test their bacteria levels every day and if levels exceed set standards, the beach is closed for the day.
 (It is a great advantage to have Rapid Methods that can provide results in less than 24 hr. from the time of sampling to accurate counts.
-ROTH BIOSCIENCE R-CARD® METHODS CAN GIVE FECAL COLIFORM (E. COLI FOR FRESH WATER AS EARLY AS 15-16 HRS WITH THEIR R-CARD ECC MEDIA, AND AS EARLY AS 8 HRS WITH THEIR USEPA approved KWIK COUNT® MF METHOD.
+ROTH BIOSCIENCES R-CARD® METHODS CAN GIVE FECAL COLIFORM (E. COLI FOR FRESH WATER AS EARLY AS 15-16 HRS WITH THEIR R-CARD ECC MEDIA, AND AS EARLY AS 8 HRS WITH THEIR USEPA approved KWIK COUNT® MF METHOD.

 Enterococcus faecalis is favored as the fecal coliform of test choice by some who are testing saltwater beaches as it is thought that they live longer in an active state than E. coli.
 This may be true, but they generally require a significantly longer incubation period to give readable, accurate results than does E. coli.